haxe-utest/utest/README.md

 Default timeout for asynchronous methods is 250ms.
 You can change it by adding `@:timeout(500)` meta.

-To add all test cases from `my.pack` package use `runner.addCases(my.pack)`.
+To add all test cases from `my.pack` package use `runner.addCases("my.pack")`.
 Any module found in `my.pack` is treated as a test case.
 That means each module should contain a class implementing `utest.ITest` and that class should have the same name as the module name.

 ```haxe
 import utest.Assert;